• Skip to primary navigation

 Jari Sugano

 Jari S.K.
-Sugano is the O’ahu County Administrator with the University of Hawaii at Manoa, College of Tropical Agriculture and Human Resources (UH CTAHR).
-She was previously a UH CTAHR extension agent, served as the statewide coordinator of the Local & Immigrant Farmer Education Program (LIFE), and co-coordinator for the Western SARE Professional Development Program and Sustainable and Organic Agriculture Program (SOAP).
+Sugano is the Oʻahu County Administrator with the University of Hawaiʻi at Mānoa, College of Tropical Agriculture and Human Resources (UH CTAHR).
+She was previously a UH CTAHR extension agent, served as the statewide coordinator of the Local & Immigrant Farmer Education Program (LIFE), and co-coordinator for the Western SARE Professional Development Program and Sustainable and Organic Agriculture Program.

 Dr. Koon-Hui Wang

-Dr. Wang is an Associate Professor and Chair with the University of Hawaii at Manoa, College of Tropical Agriculture and Human Resources (UH CTAHR), Department of Plant and Environmental Protection Sciences (PEPS).
+Dr. Wang is an Associate Professor and Chair with the University of Hawaiʻi at Mānoa, College of Tropical Agriculture and Human Resources (UH CTAHR), Department of Plant and Environmental Protection Sciences (PEPS).
 Her specialties include cover cropping, Nematology, Natural farming, Soil health management, Sustainable pest management.

 Glenn Teves

-Glenn Teves has a B.S. in Horticulture from UH Manoa and has been an extension agent on the island of Molokai for 22 years.
+Glenn Teves has a B.S. in Horticulture from UH Mānoa and has been an extension agent on the island of Molokai for 22 years.
 First hired to provide education and technical assistance to native Hawaiian farm families on Hawaiian Home Lands, he presently oversees ornamentals, livestock and forage, and community resource and economic development programs, including aquaculture and ag cooperative development.
 He has a strong interest in lei flowers, passed down from his mom who sews leis almost every day, and was one of the contributors to the recently released ‘Growing Plants for Hawaiian Lei’.
 Mr. Teves has provided technical assistance in the commercial production of pikake, tuberose, carnation, plumeria, and many of the lei flowers.
 He manages the CTAHR Molokai Extension Office and serves on many Molokai community advisories.
-He’s also a CTAHR member of the UH Manoa Faculty Senate.
+He’s also a CTAHR member of the UH Mānoa Faculty Senate.

 • Steven Chiang (Director of GFH & UH Agribusiness Incubator Program)